1 week to many months

-These are the kind of unforgettable moments you’ll have every day as a volunteer on our Wildlife Veterinary Experience.
+These are the kind of unforgettable moments you’ll have as a volunteer on our Shimongwe Wildlife Veterinary Experience.

 Shadow an expert vet

-As a volunteer vet, you’ll shadow a real wildlife veterinary practitioner on their day-to-day work.
+As a volunteer vet, you’ll shadow a seasoned and passionate wildlife veterinary practitioner on their day-to-day work.

 You’ll be learning on the job.
 So we take great care to pair you with an individual or team of vets that are most likely to give you the kind of experiences, challenges and skills that appeal to you.
-With group sizes between one and eight volunteers at a time, you can be sure you’ll get fully involved with every activity and procedure.
+With group sizes of between two and 10 volunteers at a time, you can be sure you’ll get fully involved with every activity and procedure.

 Wildlife vets in South Africa